joyent/conch-api/docs/modules/Conch::ValidationSystem.md

 ### run\_validation

-Runs the provided validation record against the provided device.
+Runs the provided validation record against the provided device and device report.
 Creates and returns validation\_result records, without writing them to the database.

 All provided data objects can and should be read-only (fetched with a ro db handle).